tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/javascript/jjavascript-notes.md

 **Lexical scope** is the definition area of an expression.

-### Closure

-Closure is when a function "remembers" the values in its environment at the time of created, even after those functions have finished running.
-More formally (but still in simple terms), a closure is created when a function retains access to variables from its outer scope, even after that scope has finished executing.

-Closures are essential for creating functions that **maintain its state**, without relying on global variables.
-Global variable thì open to everyone.
-With closures, the scope (visibility) of the variables can be better controlled, which means the possible unintended side effects can be better controlled.

-Some design patterns that utilize closure:

-- Creating private variables
-- Managing asynchronous code
-- Building function factories
-- currying and memoization.

-[bài blog rất hay](https://www.trevorlasn.com/blog/understanding-javascript-closures) của trevorlasn ví dụ tạo một counter function có thể increment, decrement, reset its state using closure.

 ## String manipulation

 Just like in Python, using `f-string` is much easier than casting + concatenate.
 For this, JS also has something called **Template literals**.
 Template literal uses back tick (\`) and $\{} as placeholders.
 In Holy C thì place holder là `%s, %f, %i`.